rChrisb/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 - You can only use _putchar twice in your code
 ----------------------------------------
 ### <p align=center>`5.
 Numbers constitute the only universal language`</p>
+Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.

+- Prototype: void more_numbers(void);
+- You can only use _putchar three times in your code
 ----------------------------------------
 ### <p align=center>`6.
 The shortest distance between two points is a straight line`</p>
 ----------------------------------------